The ex/vi specification is based on the historical practice found

 Command Descriptions in ex

-Historically, several commands (for example, global
+Historically, several commands (for example, global, v, visual,

 files (that is, the default address(es) were 0), or permitted